snehasagar/WeatherForecastApp/README.md

 # WeatherForecastApp
 A mobile app which allows user to retrieve and display the “5 day weather  forecast”, using the OpenWeatherMap 5 day weather forecast API.

+Please Use Master Branch to clone the Project.